 An innovative building belongs next to a museum that showcases breakthroughs in science and engineering.
 Jeanne Gang's Solstice on the Park offers more than brilliant views of the Museum of Science and Industry.
 The south-facing windows at Solstice on the Park are tilted at a particular angle to minimize heat penetration during the warmer months without losing light during the winter, allowing for maximum energy efficiency.
-Plus, the angled windows on the building's southern facade create a nifty space for outdoor balconies at these Hyde Park apartments.
+The angled windows on the building's southern facade create a nifty space for outdoor balconies at these Hyde Park apartments.

 The dramatic facade of this building turns many heads.
 The undulating concrete balconies make wave-like patterns across the face of Aqua, which isn't just an arresting design detail from the mind of architect Jeanne Gang but also a pragmatic feature for residents.
-The curvaceous ledges that wrap around Aqua never overlap one another, meaning each apartment or condo in the tower gets its own unique vantage point of gleaming skyscrapers or the sparkling blue surface of Lake Michigan.
+The curvaceous ledges that wrap around Aqua never overlap one another, meaning each apartment or condo in the tower gets its unique vantage point of gleaming skyscrapers or the sparkling blue surface of Lake Michigan.

 Wolf Point East

 Hard to believe that this spot, where the north and south branches of the Chicago River come together, was only home to a nondescript newspaper office and a Holiday Inn for decades.
 However, this once-overlooked spot of River North real estate gave way to three glassy towers as the development of Wolf Point took off in the post-2008 recovery period.
-After the completion of the new apartment towers, including Wolf Point East, it became pretty obvious why a developer wanted to bet big on this spot.
-The views are some of the best in town and renters can see the river carve a path through the mountainous high-rises of downtown Chicago each day, creating a visual feast for lovers of city vistas and architecture fans alike.
+After completing the new apartment towers, including Wolf Point East, it became pretty obvious why a developer wanted to bet big on this spot.
+The views are some of the best in town, and renters can see the river carve a path through the mountainous high-rises of downtown Chicago each day, creating a visual feast for lovers of city vistas and architecture fans alike.